thomshaw92/LASHiS/Experiment_files_for_LASHiS/Scripts/Analysis/README.md

 LASHiS_experiment_one contains the script for making the figures for the first experiment.
 NB that the script for conducting the Bayesian t-tests is located in Data as the Jamovi file contains both Data and Analysis.

+the stanPlotResults files are for each of the datasets (TOMCAT and ADNI)